 (Note—A lot of these ideas would work for the female teacher as well!)

-Teacher Christmas Gifts for the Middle School Teacher
+Teacher Christmas Gift Ideas for the Middle School Teacher

 What about the Middle School teacher?
 Does my child need to bring in a present for one or all of them?